gripep/data_viz_city_tech/README.md

 ### Overview

-This workshop talks about how to create basic visualisation using python's matplotlib library.
+This workshop talks about how to create basic visualisations using python's matplotlib library.
 In particular we will use the matplotlib.pyplot module.

 ### Why Python?